daronphang/coding_resources/computer-science/data-structures/trees/heaps/heap.md

 ### Maintaining Heap Property

+Heapify is the process of creating a heap data structure from a binary tree.
+Can be used to create Min-Heap or Max-Heap.
+Rearranging an array of items into a heap tree form can be done more efficiently using "bubble down".
 Heapify assumes that the binary trees rooted at LEFT and RIGHT are max-heaps, but that value A[i] might be smaller than its children and hence, violate max-heap property.
-Value will be floated down.
+Value will be floated/bubbled down.
 Has time complexity of O(h).
+Process as follows:

+1. Start from index of non-leaf node (maximum is n/2).
+2. Set currentElement i as largest.
+3. Index of left child is given by (2i) and right child is given by (2i+1).
+4. If leftChild or rightChild is greater than currentElement, set it as largest.
+5. Swap largest with currentElement.
+6. Repeat steps for currentElement until subtrees are heapified.

 <img src="../../../images/heapify-example.PNG" />